pisarenko-net/cdp-sa/README.md

 ## Major modules

-Modules interact with each other via ZMQ topics.
-There two topics: `state` (state updates for all modules) and `command`.
+Modules interact with each other via ZMQ PUB/SUB "topics" (many-to-many) and PUSH/PULL "queues" (many-to-one).
+There are two topics: `state` (state updates for all modules) and `error` (errors displayed to the user).
+There is one `command` queue for all control input.

  - playback -- controls playback and CD state transitions
  - ripper -- controls ripping process and its state transitions